-What is a Seed Phrase / Secret Recovery Phrase and how to back it up
+What is a Secret Recovery Phrase and how do I back it up?

-The use of Seed Phrase / Secret Recovery Phrase is a standard most crypto-wallets use.
-It's generated randomly when you create a MetaMask account, which is unique, and serves to generate addresses.
+The use of a seed phrase, or Secret Recovery Phrase, is a standard most crypto wallets use.
+It's generated randomly when you create your MetaMask wallet, and provides access to all the accounts (addresses) within your wallet.

-When you create a MetaMask wallet, you will be given your 12-word Seed Phrase / Secret Recovery Phrase.
-MetaMask does not control any of your personal/private data on our servers.
-Everything is encrypted on your browser and protected via your MetaMask password.
-So, when you lose your MetaMask accounts, and need to restore MetaMask, you could only do that with your Seed Phrase / Secret Recovery Phrase.
+You receive the 12-word Secret Recovery Phrase when you first create your wallet.
+MetaMask does not control any of your personal or private data on our servers.
+Everything is encrypted in your browser and protected via your MetaMask password.
+So, when you lose your MetaMask accounts and need to restore them, you can only do that with your Secret Recovery Phrase.

-Why do you need to store your Seed Phrase / Secret Recovery Phrase
+Why you need to store your Secret Recovery Phrase

-MetaMask is not a cloud based solution.
+MetaMask is not a cloud-based solution.
 If your device breaks, is lost, stolen, or has data corruption, there is no way for the MetaMask Support team to recover this for you.
-This Seed Phrase / Secret Recovery Phrase is the only way to recover your MetaMask accounts.
+This Secret Recovery Phrase is the only way to recover your MetaMask accounts.

-Don’t share your Seed Phrase / Secret Recovery Phrase and private keys
+Don’t share your Secret Recovery Phrase and private keys

-Anyone who has your Seed Phrase / Secret Recovery Phrase, or private keys could send Ether or tokens from your accounts.
+Anyone who has your Secret Recovery Phrase or private keys could send Ether or tokens from your accounts.
 Never share them with anyone, including the MetaMask team.
 We will never ask for you to provide this.
 If someone claims that we do, insist on not sharing.
-Please report to us the person who claims to be MetaMask team member, and ask for your Seed Phrase / Secret Recovery Phrase and/or private keys via:email@example.com.
+Please report to us the person who claims to be MetaMask team member, or asks for your Secret Recovery Phrase and/or private keys, by getting in touch with Support.

-If you have large amount of ETH/token in your accounts, consider getting a hardware wallet.
+If you have large amount of ETH or tokens in your accounts, consider getting a hardware wallet.

 There is no such thing as too much safety.
-The basic guide her is by no means comprehensive.
-Always learn how to better protect your tokens, by learning from community, informative material or discussion channels like this.
+The basic guide here is by no means comprehensive.
+Always learn how to better protect your tokens, by learning from the community, informative materials or discussion channels.